Watch this video to know what to expect, and then read below how to prepare for your acupuncture treatment.

 We can help.

-Infections and illnesses, such as colds, flu’s, ear infections, and allergies, are easily treated if addressed within the first 24 hours of onset.
+Infections and illnesses, such as colds, flu’s, ear infections, and allergies, are easily treated if addressed within the first 24 hours of onset or as soon as possible.
 If not immediately addressed, these conditions may delay your movement toward healing, and it could be complicated by your current herbal formula.
 It is essential to let your acupuncturist know of such illnesses.

 What about alcohol, marijuana or pain killers?